SAP-archive/teched2020-DT269/exercises/ex2/README.md

 The upload function provide REST API for mobile App to upload invoice pic, calling a third party OCR service, extract remark base on the pic, update claim with the remark, and the pic as an attachment.

-Write code in function source.
+1.Write code in function source.
 ![](/exercises/ex2/images/e2-func-upload-source.png)

 ```javascript